 At this point in the year, many people’s New Year’s resolutions have faded away.
-Business goals, however, stay at the forefront of people’s minds because great organizations continue to reiterate and strive to achieve their vision.
+Business goals, however, stay at the forefront of leaders’ minds because great organizations continue to reiterate and strive to achieve their vision throughout the year.

-If part of your strategy doesn’t include cyber security and social media at the top, why not?
-Here are a few thoughts and some data on the two and why they are necessary components of a top-notch business strategy in 2018.
+If part of your strategy doesn’t include social media and cybersecurity, why not?
+Here are a few thoughts and some data on the two — and why they are necessary components for a top-notch business strategy in 2018.

 According to NFIB, 58% of businesses report experiencing a cybersecurity attack.
-The size of the business does not matter.
-In fact, Small Business Trends reported that 45% of small business owners have fallen victim to a cyber attack without knowing it.
-They didn’t know because they didn’t realize the ploy was an attack.
+The size of the company does not matter.
+In fact, SMALL BUSINESS TRENDS reported that 45% of small business owners have fallen victim to a cyber attack without knowing it.
+They didn’t know, because they didn’t realize the ploy was an attack.

 How did they find out this statistic if it’s about people not knowing something?
 Great question.
 First, they asked owners to report if they had fallen victim, and 13% said yes.
 Then, they asked owners if they had fallen victim to items on a list of different cyber attacks.
 The number jumped up to 58%!
-Oh, look: 58% matches the number from the NFIB as well.
+They didn’t realize the problem until it was spelled out.
+And, wouldn’t you know it, 58% matches the number from the NFIB as well.

-Cyber attacks are a serious threat – and if you aren’t acting TODAY to prevent them, you’ll be among the dismal statistics.
+Cyber attacks are a severe threat – and if you aren’t acting TODAY to prevent them, you’ll be among these dismal statistics.
 Small Business Trends went on to find that 76% of owners don’t think cyber attacks affect their businesses.
 Don’t be a part of this statistic!
 You are a target.
 We all are.
-Prevention and response planning are must haves.
+Prevention and response planning are must-haves.
 Make them part of your 2018 strategy.

 Social media is one of the top three technology shifts creating economic opportunities, according to our CEO, Francis Dinha.
-In his Forbes article, he explained that it is “playing an increasingly larger role in helping companies reach their users, build their businesses and maintain engagement with consumers.”
-Delivering good customer support is just one use case for the need of a good social media strategy for your business.
+In HIS FORBES ARTICLE, he explained that it is “playing an increasingly larger role in helping companies reach their users, build their businesses and maintain engagement with consumers.”
+Delivering excellent customer support is just one use case for how a good social media strategy can benefit your business.

 Find out if you’re getting the most out of your efforts by tracking engagement and reviewing the analytics regularly.
-Don’t fall into Small Business Trend’s statistic of 24% of small businesses with no social media presence whatsoever.
+Don’t fall into the SMALL BUSINESS TRENDS statistic that 24% of small businesses have no social media presence whatsoever.